lrnz-asnprs/tweet-collector/data/notes.md

 ### 3) take_off_0510 (The Iberian take off 05-01-22)

-Running on all titles (with more than 5 words in the query) from file: data/fakenews_sources/politifact_scrape_7t_03102022.csv
+Running on all titles (with more than 5 words in the query) from file:

-##### topics:
+Part 1) data/fakenews_sources/politifact_scrape_7t_03102022.csv
+Part 2) data/fakenews_sources/all_politifact_0710nodub.csv

+In the Part 1 file there has been done no filtering for duplicate texts.
+There seem to be quite a few overlapping within some topics (i.e., Environment and Climate Change).
+In part 2, some filtering was executed to avoid overlaps/duplicates.
+A remove duplicates was applied allowing duplicate texts. bu deleting the ones with identical aspects for ['claim', 'stated_on', 'origin'].
+Thus further filtering of duplicates still needs to be done to avoid duplicate data.
+The reason for the more including approach is to have the full data and see if the difference in stated_on (start_date for the twitter_crawler input) might yield different and better results.

+##### topics and indexes fetched
-    - abortion, ukraine, Covid-19, elections, environment, climate-change, terrorism
+    - abortion, ukraine, Covid-19, elections, environment, climate-change, terrorism (first section with indexes 0-5000)
+    - then remaining topics untill index 20,000
+    - still missing indexes 20,000-43,000 to have the complete fetch of all

 #### Parameters:
     - No character limit
-    - U.S. substitution made.
+    - " U " replaces " U.S. " substitution made (the tweet token)
-    - lower limit of 5 words for a query.
+    - lower limit of 5 words for a query (To avoid "CO2 Pollutants" and very short fake news claims that would get results not related to the fake news.)
-    - Runtime (about 15h --> but only because it stalled many times and had to be reset / reinitialized)
+    - Runtimes (about 15h for part 1 --> but only because it stalled many times and had to be reset / reinitialized, 25 hours for part 2 (15,000 claims)).
-    - all query had an added "-politfact" in the end.
+    - All query had an added "-politfact" in the end.
+This was tested in the initial test-phase and was found to be efficient to avoid the tweets that where referencing the
+    - All